mynewsdesk/deprecated-mnd-youtube-iframe-api/README.md

 MND YouTube Iframe API
 ======================
-Wrapper for the YouTube Iframe Api which simplifies event handling and provides responsiveness.
+Wrapper for the YouTube Iframe API which simplifies event handling and provides responsiveness.

 Dependencies
 ------------